Call for Training Workshops

 Is there compensation or reimbursement?

 Each approved training workshop will have a budget defined for it based on the length of the workshop.
 This budget may be applied towards travel of the workshop leads (airfare, hotel, meals not covered by the conference).
-Budget not used for travel reimbursement may be applied as an honorarium to be split amongst the leads, or reimbursement to cover registration and/or hotel for the training workshop leads to attend the technical portion of the ACSAC conference.
+Budget not used for travel reimbursement may be used to cover registration and/or hotel for the training workshop leads to attend the technical portion of the ACSAC conference.

 The budgets for training workshops are currently being defined.
 They will minimally be sufficient to cover travel to the conference venue and hotel expenses for two nights for the workshop lead.